MarkusPic/swmm_api/README.md

 ## Run SWMM

 Run SWMM with a specified executable.
+(You can set a default SWMM exe using the CONFIG object or a config file, see below)

 ```python
 from swmm_api import swmm5_run